 Here are your options and cost summary:

-Note: there is no expedited option for online filing since it’s already fast.
+Note: There is no expedited option for online filing.

 How to choose:

-• If you are okay waiting 3-7 business days, choose option A.
+If you are okay waiting 3-5 business days (plus mail time), choose option 1.

-• If you want to avoid the online filing, but have your LLC approved faster than 3-7 business days, choose option B.
+If you want to avoid the online filing, but have your LLC approved faster than 3-5 business days (plus mail time), choose option 2.

-• If you don’t mind the headaches of the online filing, choose option C.
+If you don’t mind the headaches of the online filing, choose option 3.

-• If you are not very “tech comfortable”, choose option A or B.
+If you are not very tech-comfortable, choose option 1 or 2.

 Louisiana Secretary of State Contact Info

 If you have any questions, you can contact the Louisiana Secretary of State at 225-925-4704.
 You can also post your questions in the comment section below.